Karim Benzema: Personal life

+Benzema has been dating American model Jordan Ozuna since 2022, and confirmed their relationship on Instagram.
+Ozuna is the mother of Benzema's fourth child.
+In 2023, Ozuna converted to Islam.

 Since evolving internationally, Benzema has participated in numerous advertising campaigns.
 He was chosen as an ambassador of the American video game publisher Electronic Arts for the FIFA series.
 He has signed several sponsorship contracts, notably with the Korean automobile manufacturer Hyundai, the French telephone operator SFR and its subsidiary BuzzMobile, the French bank LCL and the sports betting company bwin.
 Benzema is sponsored by Adidas.
 In 2017, his documentary film Le K Benzema was released.
 In 2020, Benzema started his own YouTube channel, uploading videos of his everyday life, as well as interviews and fan Q&As.
+In 2022, Benzema was named official ambassador of the Fendi Faster sneaker line.

 Controversies and legal issues

 On 6 December 2006, he told RMC about his possible selection for the Algerian team: "It's my parents' country, it's in my heart.
 But well, from a sporting perspective, it's true I'll play in the French team.
 I'll always be available for the French team [...]
 It's more for the sporting side, because Algeria is my country, you see, my parents come from there.
 France, on the other hand ... it's more of a sport thing, that's it."
 Benzema drew some criticism for these comments, as well as for his reluctance to sing the French national anthem, "La Marseillaise", before each match with the national team.

-On 18 April 2010, French television channel M6 reported that four members of the French national team were being investigated for their roles as clients in a prostitute ring operated inside of a Paris nightclub, with some of the women possibly being underage.
+On 18 April 2010, French television channel M6 reported that four members of the France national team were being investigated for their roles as clients in a prostitute ring operated inside of a Paris nightclub, with some of the women possibly being underage.
 The players were eventually revealed to be Franck Ribéry, Sidney Govou, Hatem Ben Arfa and Benzema.
 Benzema was alleged to have had a sexual rendezvous with a prostitute when she was 16 years of age, an act Benzema denied through his lawyer.
 On 20 July, Benzema was questioned by Paris police and indicted on the charge of "solicitation of a minor prostitute".
 In November 2011, prosecutors asked for the cases against Ribéry and Benzema to be dropped, saying that the players were not aware that the escort, identified as Zahia Dehar, was 16 years old.
 However, the case did go on to trial.
 In January 2014, the judge in the case dropped the charges against both Ribery and Benzema saying there was lack of sufficient evidence that the pair knew the prostitutes were underaged.